By Gerri Detweiler. Updated December 2, 2020.

-A national debt collection scam has phony debt collectors harassing consumers, and threatening them over debts they don’t even owe, warns the Better Business Bureau.
-The BBB issued a national alert in early August 2009, after receiving numerous complaints from consumers across the country about phony debt collectors who tell consumers that they have defaulted on a payday loan and face immediate arrest if they don’t pay the debt.
+Phony debt collectors are harassing consumers, and threatening them over debts they don’t even owe in a national scam, warns the Better Business Bureau.
+The BBB issued a national alert after receiving numerous complaints from consumers across the country about phony debt collectors who tell consumers that they have defaulted on a payday loan and face immediate arrest if they don’t pay the debt.
 Although this alert was released years ago, debt collection scams continue.

 The collectors often claim to be attorneys and have an unusual amount of personal information about their potential victims, leading the BBB to believe a data breach may be the source of their information.